SoftUni-Internal/interactive-content/EN/05-Workshop-MongoDB-And-Mongoose/00-project-setup.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-backend/04-Cubicle-Homework-Part-2-Resources.zip) **for this task.**

-"Cubicle" is a place, where you can browse some of the most popular Rubik cubes in the world and add some new cubes that you have discovered.
+"**Cubicle**" is a place, where you can browse some of the most popular Rubik cubes in the world and add some new cubes that you have discovered.

 # Main Task

-If you were able to complete the previous task, good job!
+If you were able to complete the previous task, **good job!**

 Now it is time to **upgrade** your app and **implement** a few new features.